- Page Count: 438

-I came SUPER close to giving this 4 stars.
 I think in the end I absolutely loved certain elements, but the story as a whole didn’t click with me.
-But hear me out because I still completely recommend it!
+But hear me out…

 The Dragon’s character was one of the biggest letdowns for me.
 A tormented wizard who broods around his library while casually being the strongest wizard in the land should have a WAY stronger character than what we were left with.
 All he ever does is belittle Agnieszka and call her an idiot, so I wasn’t totally sold on their sudden romance.
 I wanted to love him so much!
 But his character fell kind of flat by the end and I wasn’t sure why she was so attracted to him.
-I don’t remember him saying one nice thing the entire story, but I suppose his standoffish personality fit.
+I don’t remember him saying one nice thing the entire story.
 I just wanted a bit more depth to his character in order to connect more with their part of the story.

-The characters in general kind of took a backseat to the whole plot about the Wood and magic, which was unfortunate because I really liked the characters and wanted to care more about them!
-The Wood ended up being the strongest character by far.
+The characters in general kind of took a backseat to the whole plot about the Wood and magic, which was unfortunate because I really liked the characters.
+The Wood ended up being the strongest part.
 Agnieszka was a capable MC, but I got a much better sense of her friend Kaisa for some reason.
 Their friendship was easily the best relationship in the story, though, and I loved how far they’d go to help each other!

 The beginning of the book was absolutely wonderful.
 The gorgeous narrative built such a rich world with a dark fairy tale quality.
 So I was thrilled with everything up until the halfway point where the story suddenly jumped to the capital or wherever.
 Like the world suddenly got 10x as huge and the plot now revolved around court politics, a ton of new characters, and wars with other kingdoms… and I just did not care.
 I wanted to go back to the tower with the Dragon or have SOME better segue out of the valley.

-I really think this book might have worked better as a duology with more time spent in each area.
-It seemed odd to spend so much time out of the valley and set up the politics with other kingdoms just to barely use it.
-Or to use it weirdly… and I really didn’t need that odd backstory for the Wood.
+I really think this book might have worked better for me as a duology with more time spent in each area.
+It seemed odd to spend so much time out of the valley and set up the politics with other kingdoms only to barely use that in the end.
+Or to use it weirdly… and I really didn’t need that odd backstory for the Wood?

 I also wasn’t huge on the way the lovely slow writing stayed just as slow in giant paragraphs during action scenes so it was hard to tell that anything particularly gripping was happening.
-I did think the writing was well done for the most part, though!
+I thought the writing was really well done for the most part, though!